Skip to content

 Words Worth Writing

-Diane Wordsworth: freelance writer ● novelist ● editor ● ghostwriter ● book reviewer ● member of the CWA ● world-famous nutter-magnet
+Diane Wordsworth: freelance writer ● novelist ● editor ● book reviewer ● member of the Society of Authors and the Crime Writers' Association ● world-famous nutter-magnet

 • home